 - Interact with team and stakeholders in a professional manner, respecting differences, to ensure a collaborative project management environment.

-- A three–year advanced diploma in Environmental Technology or Engineering Technology from a recognized college/ university or equivalent and a minimum of 3 years documented, related work experience including references; and/or Mature Student Status (age 19 or older); or a recognized degree from an accredited institution in Environmental Studies, Planning, General Science, Environmental Science, Earth Sciences, Life Sciences.
+- A three–year advanced post secondary diploma in Environmental Technology or Engineering Technology from a recognized college/ university or equivalent with a minimum of 3 years documented, related work experience including references; OR

 - Computer literacy.